tliron/ronin/README.md

 Rōnin supports **Unicode** throughout: Ninja files are created in UTF-8 by default and you can include Unicode characters in your build scripts.

+Python 3 is recommended, but Rōnin can also run on Python 2.7.

 Download
 --------

-Available on [PyPI](https://pypi.python.org/pypi/ronin), so you can install with `pip`, `easy_install`, or `setuptools`.
+The latest release is available on [PyPI](https://pypi.python.org/pypi/ronin), so you can install with `pip`, `easy_install`, or `setuptools`.
 On Debian/Ubuntu:

-	sudo apt install python-setuptools
+	sudo apt install python3-pip
-	sudo -H easy_install pip
-	sudo -H pip2 install ronin
+	sudo -H pip3 install ronin

 Since Ninja is just one small self-contained executable, it's easy to get it by downloading the [latest release](https://github.com/ninja-build/ninja/releases).
 Just make sure it's in your execution path, or run your build script with `--set ninja.command=` and give it the full path to `ninja`.
-Older versions (they work fine) are also available on Debian/Ubuntu:
+Older versions (they work fine) may also be available in your operating system.
+On Debian/Ubuntu:

 	sudo apt install ninja-build